Problematic Sexual Behaviour in Children

 For example, Vanessa recommends that parents name all body parts when bathing kids or changing their nappies, using the same tone and matter-of-fact approach.
 Ears, noses, elbows, vulvas, vaginas, penises and scrotums are all talked about in the same way, with genital names not given any extra significance.
 ‘This normalises their amazing bodies, decreases shame and gives them the vocabulary to tell an adult if they have a problem with that part of their body, or if someone is harming them there,’ Vanessa says.

-Watch: Naming Private Parts
+WATCH VIDEO: Naming Private Parts

 What can teachers and educators do about it?